leandro-lacunza/XML-writing-certification/README.md

 ## 📜 Course Overview

-The XML Writing Certification Course covers foundational to advanced concepts in XML (eXtensible Markup Language).
+The XML Writing Certification Course covers foundational to advanced concepts in eXtensible Markup Language (XML).
 It focuses on developing skills to structure, create, and manage XML documents, a key skill set for technical writers and content managers.

 The course includes: